seth12619/json_reader/Readme.txt

 Assumptions:

-No Rails, just Ruby, and to be run via command-line
+- No Rails, just Ruby, and to be run via command-line
+- json to be in a file

 Required:
 - At least Ruby 3.2 installed